Vermilacinia ceruchis: Taxonomic history

-Vermilacinia ceruchis is perhaps the most confused species and misapplied name in the Vermilacinia-Niebla complex, one that encompasses the genera of Vermilacinia, Niebla and species in Ramalina related to R. bourgeana as explained below.
+Vermilacinia ceruchis is perhaps the most confused species and misapplied name in the Vermilacinia-Niebla complex, which encompasses the genera of Vermilacinia, Niebla, and species in Ramalina related to R. bourgeana, as explained below.
 It was first described by Erik Acharius in 1803 as a species of Parmelia (P. ceruchis).
 In 1810, Acharius transferred the species to the genus Borrera (B. ceruchis) in his Lichenographia Universalis where he also was the first to describe and name Ramalina homalea, from a specimen collected by Menzies on rocks around San Francisco.
 In 1852, Jean Camille Montagne viewed the two species as one and the same in a new monotypic genus, Desmazieria (D. homalea), an illegitimate name according to the International Code of Botanical Nomenclature (Art.
 53.3), but its illegitimacy was not realized until 128 years later; replaced by Niebla.
-Parmelia ceruchis had also been classified in other genera, Usnea (U. ceruchis) by Montagne in 1834, Evernia by Montagne in 1844, and Ramalina by de Bory in 1828. and De Notaris in 1846, before placed in Desmazieria, and had included many varieties and one other South American species, Usnea tumidula, distinguished by Thomas Taylor by its cylindrical branches with smooth irregular swellings as in "Alectoria" but with the "central strand of Usnea."
+Parmelia ceruchis had also been classified in other genera, Usnea (U. ceruchis) by Montagne in 1834, Evernia by Montagne in 1844, and Ramalina by de Bory in 1828. and De Notaris in 1846, before placed in Desmazieria, and had included wide varieties and one other South American species, Usnea tumidula, distinguished by Thomas Taylor by its cylindrical branches with smooth irregular swellings as in "Alectoria" but with the "central strand of Usnea."

 But lichenologists generally did not accept Montagne's 1852 view of the species (Desmazieria homalea) as the only one in the genus, occurring in both North America and South America.
 The South American thalli, which had been interpreted to grow on sand, rocks and shrubs, were reinstated to Ramalina ceruchis, and the North American thalli, strictly found on rocks, were returned to Ramalina homalea.

 In 1866, Edward Tuckerman reported Ramalina ceruchis to occur in North America, on trees on Alcatraz Island and near San Diego (California), identified by "Dr. Cooper" and "Mr. Wright"; however, William Nylander in his monograph of Ramalina in 1870 still considered Ramalina ceruchis to occur only in South America.
 What was thought to be Ramalina ceruchis in North America seems to have been regarded by Nylander as Ramalina testudinaria, a new species he recognized to grow on trees, shrubs and also rocks, but the type specimens evidently came from rocks near Monterey, California.
 R. Heber Howe, Jr., in 1913 in his revision of the North American species of Ramalina, recognized Ramalina ceruchis as a common species on shrubs and trees, and also on sandstone, from San Juan Island to San Diego and the Channel Islands, while he also recognized R. testudinaria to occur strictly on rocks in coastal California.
 Howe had also studied the type specimens and presented images of them.